 SUBMISSION INFORMATION

-We ask you to submit all contributions via EasyChair (select the appropriate track during submission).
-Please make sure to follow the submission criteria (https://dfrws.org/submission-criteria/) on the website.
-Organizers may reject work that does not follow the listed criteria.
+Please make sure to follow the submission guidelines on the website: https://dfrws.org/submission-criteria/.
+Organizers may reject work that does not follow the listed criteria or does not fit the scope of the conference.

 All deadlines are at the end of the stated day at 23:59 using the Anywhere on Earth (AOE) convention.